climateinteractive/SDEverywhere/packages/cli/README.md

 #### Start a local development builder/server

-The `sde dev` command is good for local development of a web application.
+The `sde dev` command is great for local development of a web application.
-It will l
+It will start a builder process that rebuilds your app and runs QA checks against your model any time you save changes to your `mdl` file.
 You can leave the builder running while developing your model in Vensim.
-The app and model-check tabs in your browser will refresh automatically whenever you save changes to your model file in Vensim.
+The app and model-check tabs in your browser will refresh automatically whenever you save changes in Vensim or make edits to your application code.

 See [`examples/hello-world`](https://github.com/climateinteractive/SDEverywhere/tree/main/examples/hello-world) for a simple example of an `sde.config.js` file.
 You can also follow the [Quick Start](https://github.com/climateinteractive/SDEverywhere/tree/main/examples/sir#quick-start) instructions for `examples/sir`, which will generate a more complete example of an `sde.config.js` file.